ayvasoftware/ayvajs/README.md

 </body>
 ```

 One or more output devices must be added to an instance of Ayva in order to do anything.
-You may create your own device object (any object with a _write_ method is considered an output device), or you may use the simple <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API" target="_blank">Web Serial API</a> based _BrowserSerialDevice_ provided:
+You may create your own device object (any object with a _write_ method is considered an output device), or you may use the simple <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API" target="_blank">Web Serial API</a> based _WebSerialDevice_ provided:

 ```html
 <!DOCTYPE html>